Discover the Best Feng Shui Houseplants – 12 Varieties to Bring Positive Energy, Harmony and Good Health into Your Home

 'The broad leaves of the rubber plant are said to help the flow of positive energy throughout interiors, helping to eradicate negative Chi and promote health and prosperity,' he adds.

-These feng shui plants require their soil to remain moist at all times; allow the top layer of soil to dry out slightly in between waterings and apply a small dose of plant nutrition 1-2 times a month during the growing season.
+These Feng Shui plants require their soil to remain moist at all times; allow the top layer of soil to dry out slightly in between waterings and apply a small dose of plant nutrition 1-2 times a month during the growing season.

 'It is a bit of a superhero when it comes to removing toxins from your air, keeping you feeling refreshed.
-To optimize the feng shui of the plant, we suggest that you position it in a sunny spot that is in the east or south east of your home.
+To optimize the Feng Shui of the plant, we suggest that you position it in a sunny spot that is in the east or south east of your home.
 In this position, it should bring an air of calm and positivity into your space,' advises Shannon Barnadin, co owner of The African Garden.

-9. Rattlesnake plant – Calathea lancifolia
+9. Rattlesnake Plant – Calathea lancifolia

 Popularly known as the rattlesnake plant, 'this beauty has fresh green leaves with darker green stripes and burgundy coloring on the underside.
-Originating in Brazil, Calathea Lancifolia is perfect as a taste of the tropical rainforest,' says Mark of Happy Houseplants.

-Its common name has come about because of its markings, which look like a rattlesnake's skin.
 'It needs bright but indirect light – if placed in full sun, the leaves may curl up and burn.
 Always keep Calathea damp throughout the year, but let it dry out between waterings so that the roots can breathe,' Mark adds.

-As well as being good feng shui plants, calathea also make great pet-friendly house plants.
+As well as being good Feng Shui plants, calathea also make great pet-friendly house plants.

-10. String of hearts or hearts on a string – Ceropegia Woodii
+10. String of Hearts – Ceropegia woodii

 'More commonly known as a string of hearts, the heart-shaped leaves make Ceropegia woodii the perfect feng shui plant gift for someone special,' says Mark of Happy Houseplants.

 'It is an easy-care delight, with trailing leaves in gorgeous green and purple.
 A very fast grower, with a bit of care, this little beauty will thrive in a small pot for years.
-It likes a shady corner, but it will also enjoy a sunny spot, so it's not a fussy plant,' he adds.

-11. Aloe vera
+11. Aloe Vera

-'A trendy and easy-to-care-for house plant, aloe vera has thick, fleshy stems that contain a translucent gel that is favored for its healing and soothing properties.
+An easy-to-care-for house plant, aloe vera has thick, fleshy stems that contain a translucent gel that is favored for its healing and soothing properties.

-'The Aloe vera is also said to ward off bad luck and bad energy, helping you to realign your space and create a welcoming and positive aura,' says Mark McCance of Hortology.
+'The aloe vera is also said to ward off bad luck and bad energy, helping you to realign your space and create a welcoming and positive aura,' says Mark McCance of Hortology.

 Learn about aloe plant care to get the most from these feng shui plants.
 'As they only require watering every 2-3 weeks during summer, they are the perfect addition for homeowners who are fond of a summer getaway,' Mark adds.

-12. Peace lily
+12. Peace Lily

 It is important to familiarise yourself with peace lily care to grow the plants successfully.
 A sunny windowsill is a great spot for these plants and they need god air circulation.

+There are a number of the feng shui plants listed above that are believed to bring good luck.
 These include the rubber plant, the snake plant, jade plant and money tree.
 But there are many more that could bring good luck and add to the positive energy in your home.

 Rachel is senior content editor, and writes gardening content for homesandgardens.com, Homes & Gardens magazine, and its sister titles Period Living Magazine and Country Homes & Interiors.
 She has written for lifestyle magazines for many years, with a particular focus on gardening, historic houses and arts and crafts, but started out her journalism career in BBC radio, where she enjoyed reporting on and writing programme scripts for all manner of stories.
 Rachel then moved into regional lifestyle magazines, where the topics she wrote about, and people she interviewed, were as varied and eclectic as they were on radio.
 Always harboring a passion for homes and gardens, she jumped at the opportunity to work on The English Home and The English Garden magazines for a number of years, before joining the Period Living team.